FindMySchool LogoFindMySchool

 Yes, it is typically oversubscribed.
 The school’s published admissions information notes that applications have exceeded 240 for many years, and places are allocated using the published oversubscription criteria.
 Families should read the current criteria closely, as small differences in priority order can matter.

-The school is ranked 962nd in England and 15th in the Cambridge local area for GCSE outcomes on the FindMySchool measure.
+The school is ranked 928th in England for GCSE academic outcomes and 13th in the Cambridge local area on the FindMySchool measure.
 The Progress 8 score of 0.55 indicates students make well above average progress across their GCSE subjects.

 Students move on to post-16 options elsewhere, such as sixth forms, further education colleges, or technical routes.
 The school encourages students to begin thinking about post-16 plans during Year 10 so that choices are informed rather than rushed.